How to Get a $5,000 Loan

 Four levers determine your APR, and they don't carry equal weight.

 Debt-to-income ratio matters as much as your credit score.
-Most underwriters want DTI below 36%, though some stretch to 40 to 43% for strong profiles.
+Most underwriters want DTI below 36%, though some stretch to 40-43% for strong profiles.
 If existing obligations already consume too much of your monthly income, the application is effectively dead regardless of your FICO.

 Collateral changes the equation.
 A secured loan backed by a savings account or a vehicle title cuts the rate by several percentage points.
 The lender takes the asset if you default.
 But if the alternative is 30%+ unsecured, that trade-off deserves serious consideration.